96 GeV Scalar Boson in the 2HDM with U(1)_H Gauge Symmetry: Constraints

 \subsection{Electroweak precision observables}

-In order to study the physical effects on the electroweak precision observables (EWPOs) in this model, full calculations of the relevant amplitudes at the one-loop level is required, which is quite involved.
-Instead we calculate the $\Delta T$ parameter approximately.
+In order to study the physical effects on the electroweak precision observables (EWPOs) in this model, full calculations of the relevant amplitudes at the one-loop level are required, which are quite involved.
+Instead, we calculate the $\Delta T$ parameter approximately.
 Due to the $Z$-$Z'$ mixing, the mass of the $Z$ boson is shifted

 at tree level.
 We note that the $W^\pm$ mass is not shifted by the $U(1)_H$ gauge symmetry.
 Since the mixing angle is expected to be small, this mass shift changes the $\rho$ parameter

 up to the leading order of $s_\theta$.
 This is converted to the $T$ parameter as $T_{\theta} = \Delta \rho_{\theta} /\alpha(m_Z)$.